 Pride is the Greatest Enemy of Married Love

 One of the greatest faults of any spouse, is to make of themselves a self-proclaimed martyr in the home.
-In these cases, there is no need for recognition – and certainly not for the beautiful reward from God, given for hidden acts of love shared with only him from a joyful heart.
+In these cases, there is no need for recognition – and certainly not for the beautiful reward from God (for hidden acts of love from a joyful heart).

-There is no draw toward a spouse or parent who reminds others around her constantly of her own value and worth in the family.
+There is no draw toward a spouse or parent who reminds others around them constantly of their own value and worth in the family.
 This is all an outpouring of pride, which dries up love like salt in water.
 Pride has no testimony and it bears no witness – aside from announcing the good of the individual proclaiming their own goodness.